andrewturchina/portfolio/_projects/Tag-tracking.md

 Tag tracking is a useful technique to be able to identify an object and estimate it's position and angle.
 Tags can store a wide range of information based on user need.
 It can be used in many applications including warehouse shipping and receiving, inventory counts, barcode scanning, and pose estimation.
 Tag tracking allows added flexibility to systems that comes with an improvement in capturing data.

 ### Project outline
 Three tag tracking packages were tested and compared both quantifiably and quantitatively.
-We were interested in pose estimate noise, minimum and maximum tracking distance, average tracker frequency, ease of use, light sensitivity, and interuptions of visibility.
+We were interested in pose estimate noise, minimum and maximum tracking distance, average tracker frequency, ease of use, light sensitivity, and interruptions of visibility.

 ### Step by step